Learn the Lingo

 Cooperative (Co-op) Education

-A program through the Career Development Center, which gives students an opportunity to combine course work and employment in their career field.
+A program through the Career Development Center allows students to combine coursework and employment in their career field.

 CODA